makrai/notes/huang2104-whiten-sent-embed.md

 * we conduct a thorough examination of pretrained model based unsupervised sentence embeddings
-* We study four pretrained models and seven datasets regarding
+* We study four pretrained models and seven datasets
 * findings
   * averaging all tokens is better than only using [CLS] vector
   * combining the embeddings of the bottom layer and the top layer is better